davidemms/OrthoFinder/README.md

 The BLAST pre-calculated BLAST results files etc. for the Orthobench dataset are available for download as are the original fasta files.

-Output orthologous groups using the orthoxml format
+Output orthogroups using the orthoxml format
 ===================================================
-Orthologous groups can be output using the orthoxml format.
+Orthogroups can be output using the orthoxml format.
 This is requested by adding '-x speciesInfoFilename' to the command used to call orthofinder, where speciesInfoFilename should be the filename (including the path if necessary) of a user prepared file providing the information about the species that is required by the orthoxml format.
 This file should contain one line per species and each line should contain the following 5 fields separated by tabs:

 1. **fasta filename**: the filename (without path) of the fasta file for the species described on this line
 2. **species name**: the name of the species